 1. The CPC Executive Director shall be a civilian with a background in development, community engagement, criminal legal system and police reform issues.
-The CPC Executive Director shall have a demonstrated ability to lead and manage staff in the CPC's initiatives to oversee SPD and in recommending policies and practices to support constitutional
+The CPC Executive Director shall demonstrate the ability to lead and manage staff to fulfill CPC's purpose and recommend policies and practices to support constitutional policing, ongoing system effectiveness, and community responsiveness.
+The CPC Executive Director shall not have been formerly employed by SPD.
+The CPC Executive Director should also have the following additional qualifications and characteristics:

-Greg Doss CPC Updates ORD D1a 1 policing, ongoing system effectiveness, and community responsiveness.
-The CPC Executive 2 Director shall not have been formerly employed by SPD.
-The CPC Executive Director should 3 also have the following additional qualifications and characteristics: 4 a.
-A reputation for integrity and professionalism, and the ability to 5 maintain a high standard of integrity and professionalism in the office; 6 b.
-A commitment to the need for and responsibilities of law enforcement, 7 community caretaking, and the need to protect the constitutional rights of all affected parties; 8 c.
-A commitment to the statements of purpose and policies in this Chapter 9 3.29; 10 d.
-A history of leadership experience; 11 e.
-The ability to relate, communicate, and engage effectively with all who 12 have a stake in policing, including but not limited to, the general public, complainants, 13 disenfranchised communities, SPD employees, and relevant City and other officials including the 14 Mayor, Council, City Attorney, Inspector General, and OPA Director; 15 f.
-An understanding of the City's ethnic and socioeconomic diversity and 16 proven experience working with and valuing the perspectives of diverse groups and individuals; 17 and 18 g.
-The ability to carry out the duties of the CPC Executive Director in a 19 manner that reflects sound judgment, independence, fairness, and objectivity in an environment 20 where controversy is common.
-21 (( B. )) C. Executive Director - Appointment 22 1.
-There shall be an Executive Director, appointed by CPC using merit-based 23 criteria.
-The position of Executive Director shall be exempt from the classified civil service.
+a.
+A reputation for integrity and professionalism, and the ability to maintain a high standard of integrity and professionalism;

+b.
+A commitment to the need for and responsibilities of law enforcement, community caretaking, and the need to protect the constitutional rights of all people;

+- c.
+A commitment to the statements of purpose and policies in this Chapter 3.29; - d.
+A history of effective leadership; - e.
+The ability to relate, communicate, and engage effectively with all who have a stake in policing, including but not limited to, the general public, complainants, disenfranchised communities, SPD employees, and relevant City and other officials including the Mayor, Council, City Attorney, Inspector General, and OPA Director;

+f.
+An understanding of the City's ethnic and socioeconomic diversity and proven experience working with and valuing the perspectives of diverse groups and individuals; and g.
+The ability to carry out the duties of the CPC Executive Director in a manner that reflects sound judgment, independence, fairness, and objectivity in an environment where controversy and conflict is common.